LLNL/scraper/README.md

-        "url": "https://bitbucket.internal",  // Base URL for a Bitbucket Server instance "username": "",                       // Username to authenticate with "password": "",                       // Password to authenticate with
+        "url": "https://bitbucket.internal",  // Base URL for a Bitbucket Server instance "username": "",                       // Username to authenticate with "password": "",                       // Password to authenticate with "token": "",                          // Token to authenticate with, if supplied username and password are ignored

         "exclude": [ ... ]  // List of projects / repositories to exclude from inventory
     }